 Here are some foods that will help balance your circadian rhythms so you can go to sleep…Now.

 An ancient remedy for sleep disorders and insomnia.
 Try a cup of tea a little while before going to sleep.
 People with ragweed allergies should steer clear of chamomile.

 A great source of melatonin.
 They also help get tryptophan to your gut and central nervous system to be made into serotonin and melatonin.
-Use milk instead of water to get a extra boost of sleep inducing melatonin.
+Use milk instead of water when making a bowl of oats to get a extra boost of sleep inducing melatonin.

 Strawberries contain melatonin.
 So, if you’re having a hard time sleeping try eating a cup of strawberries to help boost the amount of melatonin in your body.

 Cherries are another great source of melatonin.
 A type of tart cherry called Montmorency cherries contain up to six times more melatonin than other cherries.
 In addition, these cherries will help boost your own body’s production of melatonin as well.
 Typically, you can find these and other tart cherries as a juice or as dried cherries.
 Try a glass of tart cherry juice a few hours before bed.

 Almonds contain tryptophan and magnesium, which is a muscle relaxant.
 This combo is great for loosening tension and helping you get to sleep.
 Try a handful of almonds a couple of hours before bedtime.
 It also makes a great snack if you’re on the go.

 Bananas actually have a trio of sleep inducing compounds.
 They contain vitamin B (more specifically Vitamin B6), which helps reduce anxiety.
 They also contain tryptophan and magnesium.
 This combo is, in essence, a natural sleeping pill.